Questions to Ask at Your Dental Implants Consultation Quincy, MA

-At Premier Dental of Quincy and Milton, we place dental implants in patients for a variety of reasons.
+At Core Dental Group and Implants Center, we place dental implants in patients for a variety of reasons.
 One of the key, qualifying factors is health.
 If you have any other oral health problems, these will need to be addressed first.
 Since this is a surgical procedure, it is important to start the process with healthy teeth and gums.
 The other qualifying factor is bone density.
 We will take X-rays in our Quincy dental office to determine if your bone is dense enough for secure implant placement.
 If it is not, we can discuss other options such as bone grafts.

 How long does the process take?

 That depends on how many implants you are having placed.
 It can take up to an hour to place each metal implant.
 This is why if you are having a lot of teeth replaced, you may need to visit us several times.
 Once the metal post has been implanted, you will need to wait a couple of months for the process of osseointegration to take place.
 This is where the metal and bone fuse together to provide a sturdy, synthetic root system for your new tooth.
 You will not feel anything while this is taking place but waiting is important to ensure that your final tooth is as durable as a natural one would be.
 When ready, we will attach the new crown (tooth) to an abutment that is secured to your implant.
 This appointment will be much shorter.

 How will the process of receiving dental implants impact my job or taking care of my kids?